alexxyye/alexxyye.github.io/pages/about.md

 ## Experience

 ##### **Research Associate**, BLC Lab, The Hong Kong Polytechnic University
-2023-present
+2023-present\
-supervisor: Dr. Andrew Ping Li
+PI: Dr. Andrew Ping Li\
-description:
+Description: In my current role, I actively engage in a variety of responsibilities:

+- I lead an individual project, focusing on the use of multimodal data analytics in naturalistic language learning.
+- I collaborate with my colleagues on a project aimed at exploring the processing of abstract concepts during social interaction.
+- I proactively manage the lab and its projects using the Trello workspace.
+As the administrator, I monitor project progress, foster a supportive environment by sharing valuable resources such as tutorials and lectures, and facilitate a Q & A platform for all lab members.
 <br>

 ##### **Research Assistant**, BLC Lab, The Hong Kong Polytechnic University
-2022-2023
+2022-2023\
-supervisor: Dr. Andrew Ping Li
+PI: Dr. Andrew Ping Li\
-description: I analyzed how the brain learn new words in Virtual Reality using a combination of EEG and VR equipments.
-I use EEGLAB and FieldTrip pipeline for the majority of the analyses and designed the VR settings with my colleagues.
-Along with traditional EEG signal analyses we also involve deep learning models to further analyze our data.
+Description: I investigated the brain's acquisition of new words in Virtual Reality (VR) through EEG and VR equipment.
+The majority of my analyses are performed using the EEGLAB and FieldTrip pipeline, with VR settings collaboratively designed with my team.
+In addition to traditional EEG signal analyses, we incorporated computational models for more comprehensive data interpretation.
 <br>

 ##### NeuroMatch Academy - **Computational Neuroscience Summer Course**
-2022.07-2022.08
+2022.07-2022.08\
-description: I learned how to build cmputational models of biological structures in our brain with machine learning and deep learning.
-Along with methods to analyze fMRI data using Python.
-For details please see "NMA project" in the "project" in my personal website.
+Description: I acquired proficiency in constructing computational models of biological brain structures using machine learning and deep learning techniques.
+Additionally, I gained expertise in analyzing fMRI data using Python.
+For more information, please refer to the [NMA project](https://github.com/SocialDragonsNeuromatch/NeuromatchProject) under the [Projects](https://alexxyye.github.io/projects/) section on my personal website.
 <br>

 ##### **Research Assistant**, Chinese and Bilingual Studies, The Hong Kong Polytechnic University
-2021.01-2021.08
+2021.01-2021.08\
-Supervisor: Dr. Caicai Zhang
+PI: Dr. Caicai Zhang\
-Description: EEG data collection and analysis.
+Description: In the project "[The neural encoding of productive phonological alternation in speech production: Evidence from Mandarin Tone 3 sandhi](https://www.sciencedirect.com/science/article/pii/S0911604422000045)," I took the initiative to engage in experiments 2 and 3.
+I applied event-related experimental paradigms in conducting EEG experiments, and utilized BESA for data preprocessing.
+I also incorporated the FieldTrip toolbox to perform cluster-based permutation tests.
+Although the results were not significant and only experiment 1 was published (which I did not participate in), I found the experience invaluable in honing my skills in data collection and analysis.
 <br>

 ##### **Research Assistant**, Linguistics, The Chinese University of Hong Kong
-2020.09-2021.01
+2020.09-2021.01\
-Supervisor: Dr. Shuxiang You
+PI: Dr. Shuxiang You\
 Description: Literature review and information collection.
 <br>